 What is God calling me to do?

-Jimmy Anderson was driving home one morning after working the “hoot owl shift” at the Harris coal mine near Bald Knob, W.Va.
+Jimmy Anderson was driving home one morning after working the “hoot owl shift” at the Harris coal mine near Bald Knob, West Virginia.
 As he headed up the mountain, a runaway fuel truck careened down toward him, the driver trying desperately to brake.
 The 18-wheeler slid into the miner’s Subaru, then swerved over the steep embankment dragging the car with it.

 Anderson thought he was dead.
 Then his car stopped abruptly.
 Another truck had hooked the bumper of the small car and knocked it loose.
 The driver of the fuel truck was killed in a fiery crash.